Grants and Sponsorships

 Submitting your event for sponsorship

 Liberty Bank funds sponsorships in September of the year preceding the sponsorship year.
-For example, we will decide in September, 2012 which events we will sponsor for the 2013 season.
-If you believe that your event meets our sponsorship criteria and would like to submit it for consideration, please email your information to Jane Brosnan by the third week of August.
+For example, we will decide in September, 2016 which events we will sponsor for the 2017 season.
+If you believe that your event meets our sponsorship criteria and would like to submit it for consideration, please email your information to Amy Helbling Crafa by the third week of August.
 Your sponsorship proposal should include:

 - Name, date, location of the event